zrrrzzt/seneca-sendgrid-mail/README.md

 This is a module for the [Seneca](http://senecajs.org) microservices toolkit.
 It's a plugin extension for [seneca-mail](https://github.com/rjrodger/seneca-mail) to enable sending emails via [SendGrid](https://sendgrid.com/).

-Visit [seneca-mail](https://github.com/rjrodger/seneca-mail) for full usage documention.
+Visit the [seneca-mail](https://github.com/rjrodger/seneca-mail) page for full usage documention.

 ## Installation